parvapar1kh/Research-Proposal-ML-Based-Encryption/README.md

 ## Files in This Repository

-- `Selective-Literature-Review.pdf`: A detailed synthesis of six scholarly sources organized by topic
 - `Full-Research-Proposal.pdf`: A formal proposal integrating the literature review with methodology, goals, and future applications

 ---